global-strategies-llc/montana-history-center/src/pages/index.md

       Lewis and Clark County, Board of Commissioners
     quote: >-
-      We currently support locating the Montana Heritage Center at the former Capitol Hill Mall site.
+      We currently support locating the Montana Heritage Center at the former Capital Hill Mall site.
 It is centrally located, close to the Capitol, and has plenty of room for future expansions, parking, and outdoor exhibits.
   - author: |
       Wilmot Collins, Ed Noonan, Andres Haladay